Master of Science in Biomedical Sciences

 • Accepted applicants are required to pay a $250. non-refundable matriculation fee (deposit) to reserve your seat in the class.

 • Please note, accepted students must secure education funding before the start of classes.
 Tuition payment for each semester is due on the first day of class.
 Failure to secure funding will result in withdraw of program.
 Applicants are encouraged to apply early.
-Please see Financial Services/Aid webpage for additional information.
+Please see Office of Financial Aid and Student Access webpage for additional information.

 Research PATHWAY